 What is Ketosis?

-In a nutshell, ketosis is a metabolic state that your body switches to when it’s lacking in carbohydrates.
-This alteration has become a hot topic amongst nutritionists and dietitians because it leads to the body producing less hunger signaling hormones, which, in turn, means consuming substantially fewer calories per day while maintaining the same level of fullness.
+Ketosis is a metabolic state that your body switches to when it’s lacking carbohydrates.
+This alteration has become a hot topic amongst nutritionists and dietitians because it leads to the body producing less hunger signaling hormones, which, in turn, means you have an easier time consuming fewer calories per day while maintaining the same level of fullness.

 So what exactly is happening to your body during ketosis?
-During this metabolic state, your body is converting fat into something called ketones which your cells can then burn into fuel, or energy.
-The end goal is to have your body utilize fat instead of sugar for energy.
+During this metabolic state, your body is burning more fat for energy and creating molecules called ketones which your cells can then turn into fuel.
+The end goal of the keto diet and ketosis is to have your body utilize fat instead of sugar for energy.

-Before exploring how one might achieve a state of ketosis, let’s first discuss its wealth of health benefits, of which there are plenty.
+Before exploring how one might achieve a state of ketosis, let’s first discuss its wealth of health benefits.

-The most common benefit for placing your body into ketosis is to quicken the process of losing weight.
-This happens during a ketogenic diet because your body—which is comprised of 50-60% water—is shedding excess water due to extremely low carbohydrate intake.
+The most common benefit of forcing your body into ketosis is to hasten the weight loss process.
+This happens during a ketogenic diet because your body—which is comprised of about 60% water—is shedding excess water due to extremely low carbohydrate intake.
 When we indulge in a carb-heavy diet, our bodies naturally retain water.

 Starving oneself and being overwhelmed with constant hunger pains is rarely a selling point for most diets out there.
 One of the highlights of a ketogenic diet is that your appetite is naturally suppressed, which is actually a good thing!

 During ketosis, your body is relying on fats instead of carbs for energy production.
-By consuming a lot more fats, your body will naturally feel full for longer which can lead to weight loss.
+By consuming more fats, your body will naturally feel full for longer which can lead to weight loss.